Same-sex marriages in Hawaii

 activity in Hawaii, same-sex marriages were approved first in Massachusetts, and then later in Connecticut and California.
 Same-sex civil unions were approved in other states.

 Canada legalized same-sex marriage in all ten provinces and three territories.

-Abolut 30 states have since modified their constitution to prohibit same-sex
+31 states modified their constitution to prohibit same-sex

 The unique feature of the amendment to the Hawaii constitution is